SosoTughushi/ElectricSheep/.toolset/ai-context.md

 This document provides context for AI assistants working with this toolset.

+## ⭐ IMPORTANT: Development Workflow Rules

+**Before starting any work, read**: `rules/development-workflow.cursorrules`

+These rules apply to **every message** during development and cover:
+- Documenting changes as you go
+- Updating manifests and registries
+- When and how to update rulesets (only after resolving issues)
+- Iterative documentation updates

 ## Repository Purpose

 This repository is a collection of tools organized for AI-friendly discovery and execution.
 Tools are categorized by domain (system, AI, dev, misc) and each tool has standardized metadata.